zero-day-labs/riscv-iommu-demo/README.md

 ## About the Demo

-This repository contains source code and instructions to build and run two functional demos of the [RISC-V IOMMU IP](https://github.com/zero-day-labs/riscv-iommu) developed by the Zero-Day Labs team.
+This repository contains source code and instructions to build and run two functional demos of the [RISC-V IOMMU IP](https://github.com/zero-day-labs/riscv-iommu) developed by the Zero-Day Labs.
 Both demos are carried out in a Genesys2 FPGA board, and run atop a CVA6-based SoC with support for the RISC-V Hypervisor extension, integrating one [DMA device](https://github.com/pulp-platform/iDMA) and the RISC-V IOMMU IP.

-- **Demo #1** consists of a tutorial to run Linux atop the referred platform, using the RISC-V IOMMU Linux driver developed by the RISC-V IOMMU task group.
+- **Demo #1** consists of a tutorial to run Linux atop the target platform, using the RISC-V IOMMU Linux driver developed by the RISC-V IOMMU task group.
 We provide a simple application to issue DMA transfers using both mapped and unmapped addresses.

-- In **Demo #2**, we show the operation of the IOMMU within a virtualized environment in a more interactive way.
-In this demo, the DMA device is programmed to tamper critical memory regions of one of two targets: [Bao hypervisor](https://github.com/bao-project/bao-hypervisor) or [OpenSBI](https://github.com/riscv-software-src/opensbi) (firmware).
-The IOMMU IP is enabled by default, but it can be disabled to let the user see the consequences.
+- In **Demo #2**, we show the operation of the IOMMU within a virtualized environment.
+In this demo, the DMA device is programmed to tamper critical memory regions of higher privileged SW: [Bao hypervisor](https://github.com/bao-project/bao-hypervisor) or [OpenSBI](https://github.com/riscv-software-src/opensbi) (firmware).
+The IOMMU IP is enabled by default, but it can be disabled to demonstrate the side-effects (for system level isolation) of the absense of the IOMMU IP.
 The user navigates through the demo using the push buttons in the board, and the output is printed to the console.

 ### Tools and Versions